Dazt5/ms-products/README.md

-# marketplace-backend
+# ms-products
-Those are the microservices who provide the marketplace app
+This microservice provide all about products to the application